denevell/Natch-Android/README.md

 ## Backlog

-* Tech task: Java test step to register and login a user via rest calls.
-* Tech task: Method to change the session id from Application or a static class
-* Tech task: Build step to add threads via rest calls
 * Tech task: Build step to clear the database via sql call
 * UI TEST: I should delete a thread from within the thread page
 * UI TEST: I should delete post from a thread